Joe′s Journal of 1950’s safari′s, work contracts and expeditions to far away places.

 Some sought academic qualifications.

-I opted for travel and adventure overseas, well paid work with low taxation.
+I opted for travel and adventure overseas, well-paid work with low taxation.

-This computer free world was, however, smothered in paperwork.
-Some of it surviving in my ‘archives’ fill in the blank pages of my diaries, recalling happier days, linking events and places with names; many now passed away.
+Some of it surviving in my ‘archives’ fill-in-the-blank pages of my diaries, recalling happier days, linking events and places with names; many now passed away.

 Fifty years on, it is clear that God′s will alone preserved all this – and me;

-my armchair analysis to become serially ‘Joe’s Journal’ which will take you back in time to places and events missed, or avoided by the post war media.
+my armchair analysis to become serially ‘Joe’s Journal’ which will take you back in time to places and events missed, or avoided by the post-war media.

 What shall we then say to these things?